ysnmslk/GDA_Capstone_Project/README.md

 # GDA_Capstone_Project
-Google Data Analytics Capstone Project : Cyclistic Bike-Share Analysis Using R
+## Google Data Analytics Capstone Project : Cyclistic Bike-Share Analysis Using R
+In this project, I am working as a junior data analyst in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
+The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
+Therefore, team wants to understand how casual riders and annual members use Cyclistic bikes differently.
+From these insights, team will design a new marketing strategy to convert casual riders into annual members.
+But first, Cyclistic executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.